crond-jaist/GridAttackSim/README.md

-# GridAttackSim: Smart Grid Attack Co-simulation Framework
+# GridAttackSim: Smart Grid Attack Simulation Framework

 GridAttackSim is a framework that makes it possible to simulate various cyber-attacks on the smart grid infrastructure and visualize